koding/kdlearn/guides/php-cms/drupal/setup.md

 	}
 ```

 Save and Exit.
-If you want to running Drupal on Apache so you can edit file configuration Apache
+If you want to run Drupal on Apache, you need to edit the Apache configuration file configuration Apache

 ```
 sudo vi /etc/apache2/sites-available/default

 ```
-Note that, in order to install LEMP on Koding you can tried tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-14-04).
-Then you'll need to create the database for Drupal, run the following code
+Then you'll need to create the database for Drupal, by running the following code.

 ```
 	echo 'CREATE DATABASE drupal8' | mysql -u root
 ```

-If you don't known password Mysql, you can reding setup Mysql [here](http://learn.koding.com/guides/mysql-on-koding/).
+If you don't known password Mysql, head over to this tutorial [here](http://learn.koding.com/guides/mysql-on-koding/).
 If everything goes fine, you should see the following screen in your browser:

 ![](https://dl.dropboxusercontent.com/u/109046499/wellcome.png)

-If you see error  ```Writable (public download method), you can running following command line ```
+If you see this error  ```Writable (public download method)```, you need to run following code in the command line.

 ```
  cd $ROOT/site        #/var/www/drupal-8.x-dev/sites